-The RIM Committee shall be constituted, at the Ministry level, and shall be chaired by a member of the Senior Management Team designated by the Permanent Secretary.
-The DDIAS of the Ministry shall perform the secretariat functions of the Committee.
-This Committee shall include representatives from the legal and IT departments of the Ministry, one representative from the administrative department and one representative from the technical departments of the Ministry.

-The core Terms of Reference for RIM Committees shall include the following minimum functions:

-- development of internal RIM Policies and RIM procedures manuals (to include the treatment of e-RIM and audio visual records); - development of retention and disposal schedules; - development of internal classification protocols which are compatible with the established GoJ classification scheme as existing from time to time; - provision of advice, as needed, with respect to the provision of access to official records to the public in accordance with the ATI Act and any other law; - > provision of advice on the roles and responsibilities to be ascribed various categories of staff; - > oversight of MDA's compliance with GoJ and internal RIM policy and procedures manuals; and - serve as a point of contact for JARD/National Archives on RIM matters, particularly, the implementation of the GoJ RIM Programme.
+- The RIM Committees shall be constituted, at the Ministry level, and shall be chaired by a member of the Senior Management Team designated by the Permanent Secretary.
+The DDIAS of the Ministry shall perform the secretariat functions of the Committee. - The RIM Committees shall include representatives from the legal and IT departments of the Ministry, one representative from the administrative department and one representative from the technical departments of the Ministry. - The core Terms of Reference for RIM Committees shall be set out by Administrative Circular to be issued by JARD from time to time, in consultation with the MDAs, to include the following minimum functions: - development of internal RIM Policies and RIM procedure manuals (to include the treatment of e-RIM and audio visual records); - development of retention and disposal schedules; - development of internal classification protocols which are compatible with the established GoJ classification scheme as existing from time to time; - provision of advice, as needed, with respect to the provision of access to official records to the public in accordance with the ATI Act and any other law; - provision of advice on the roles and responsibilities to be ascribed various categories of staff;

-Each Department and Agency of the Ministry shall have its own RIM Committee which shall be similarly structured (where feasible) and shall liaise with the portfolio Ministry RIM Committee as needed and for reporting purposes.
-The RIM Committees shall meet at least once per Quarter and Minutes of the RIM Committee meetings shall be compiled and maintained.

-Each year, a meeting shall be convened by the Chair of the Ministry's RIM Committee and shall be attended by at least one representative from each Department and Agency of the Ministry.
+- oversight of MDA's compliance with GoJ and internal RIM policy and procedure manuals; and - serve as a point of contact for JARD on RIM matters, particularly, the implementation of the GoJ RIM Programme. - Each Department and Agency of the Ministry shall have its own RIM Committee which shall be similarly structured (where feasible) and shall liaise with the portfolio Ministry RIM Committee as needed and for reporting purposes. - The RIM Committees shall meet at least once per Quarter and Minutes of the RIM Committee meetings shall be compiled and maintained. - Each year, a meeting shall be convened by the Chair of the Ministry's RIM Committee and shall be attended by at least one representative from each Department and Agency of the Ministry.